Frank Slide: Background

 The town of Frank was founded in the southwestern corner of the District of Alberta, a subdivision of the North-West Territories, in 1901.
 A location was chosen near the base of Turtle Mountain in the Crowsnest Pass, where coal had been discovered one year earlier.
-It was named after Henry Frank who, along with Samuel Gebo, owned the Canadian-American Coal and Coke Company, which operated the mine that the town was created to support.
-The pair celebrated the founding of the town on September 10, 1901, with a gala opening that featured speeches from territorial leaders, sporting events, a dinner and tours of the mine and planned layout for the community.
-The CPR ran special trains that brought over 1,400 people from neighbouring communities to celebrate the event.
+It was named after Henry Frank who, along with Samuel Gebo, owned the Canadian-American Coal and Coke Company, which operated the mine the town and its residents serviced.
+Frank and Gebo celebrated the founding of the town on September 10, 1901, with a gala opening that featured speeches from NWT leaders, sporting events, a dinner and tours of the mine and planned layout for the community.
+The CPR ran special trains that brought more than 1,400 people from neighbouring communities to celebrate the event.
 By April 1903, the permanent population had reached 600, and the town featured a two-storey school and four hotels.

 Turtle Mountain stands immediately south of Frank.
 It consists of an older limestone layer folded over on top of softer materials such as shale and sandstone.
 Erosion had left the mountain with a steep overhang of its limestone layer.
-It has long been unstable; the Blackfoot and Kutenai peoples called it "the mountain that moves" and refused to camp in its vicinity.
-In the weeks leading up to the disaster, miners occasionally felt rumblings from within the mountain, while the pressure created by the shifting rock sometimes caused the timbers supporting the mine shafts to crack and splinter.
+It had long been unstable; the Blackfoot and Kutenai peoples called it "the mountain that moves" and refused to camp in its vicinity.
+In the weeks leading up to the disaster, miners occasionally felt rumblings from within the mountain, while pressure created by shifting rock caused some timbers supporting the mine shafts to crack and splinter.

 Rockslide

-In the early morning hours of April 29, 1903, a freight train pulled out of the mine and was slowly making its way towards the townsite when the crew heard a deafening rumble behind them.
-The engineer immediately set the throttle to full speed ahead and sped his train to safety across the bridge over the Crowsnest River.
-At 4:10 am, 30 million cubic metres of limestone rock with a mass of 110 million tonnes (121 million US tons) broke off the peak of Turtle Mountain.
+In the early morning hours of April 29, 1903, a freight train pulled out of the mine and was slowly making its way towards the townsite.
+At 4:10 am, the crew heard a deafening rumble behind them.
+The engineer immediately set the throttle to full speed ahead and sped his train to safety across the bridge over the Crowsnest River, just seconds before the bridge was destroyed.

+Behind them, 30 million cubic metres of limestone rock with a mass of 110 million tonnes (121 million US tons) had broken off the peak of Turtle Mountain.
 The section that broke was 1000 m wide, 425 m high and 150 m deep.
-Witnesses to the disaster claimed it took about 100 seconds for the slide to reach up the opposing hills, indicating the mass of rock travelled at a speed of about 112 kph.
+Witnesses to the disaster claimed it took about 100 seconds for the front of the slide to travel across the valley and reach up the opposing hills, indicating the mass of rock travelled at a speed of about 112 kph.
 The sound was heard as far away as Cochrane, over 200 km north of Frank.
+It was thought the rockslide was triggered by an earthquake, volcanic eruption or explosion within the mine.

 Initial reports on the disaster indicated that Frank had been "nearly wiped out" by the mountain's collapse.
-It was thought the rockslide was triggered by an earthquake, volcanic eruption or explosion within the mine.
 The majority of the town survived, but the slide buried buildings on the eastern outskirts of Frank.
-Seven cottages were destroyed, as were several businesses, the cemetery, a 2 km stretch of road and railroad tracks, and all of the mine's buildings.
+Seven cottages were destroyed, as were several businesses, the cemetery, a 2 km stretch of road and railway tracks, and all of the mine's buildings.